obuyajr/Kitchenitto/README.md

-Wait for the project to load and sync all dependencies Connect your Android device to your computer (make sure USB debugging is enabled) Select your device from the list of available devices and click the "Run" button
+Wait for the project to load and sync all dependencies Connect your Android device to your computer (make sure USB debugging is enabled) Select your device from the list of available devices and click the "Run" button This project mainly works at improving services in small restaurants